LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention

 \subsection{More Experiments on Language Tasks}

-For a more comprehensive evaluation of zero-initialized attention, we fine-tune RoBERTa$_\mathrm{large}$~\cite{liu2019roberta} on other two natural language processing tasks in addition to extractive question answering of the main paper, which are named entity recognition (NER) and semantic role labeling (SRL).
-We adopt CoNLL03~\cite{CONLL03}, CoNLL04~\cite{CONLL04}, CoNLL05~\cite{CONLL05}, and CoNLL12~\cite{CONLL12} as the evaluation datasets.
-As shown in Table~\ref{tab:CoNLL}, equipping P-tuning V2 (PT2)~\cite{liu2021p-tuning} with our zero-initialized attention can steadily improve the performance on all datasets with varying magnitudes, which indicates our effectiveness for different language tasks and applications.
+For a more comprehensive evaluation of zero-initialized attention, we fine-tune RoBERTa$_\mathrm{large}$~\citep{liu2019roberta} on other two natural language processing tasks in addition to extractive question answering of the main paper, which are named entity recognition (NER) and semantic role labeling (SRL).
+We adopt CoNLL03~\citep{CONLL03}, CoNLL04~\citep{CONLL04}, CoNLL05~\citep{CONLL05}, and CoNLL12~\citep{CONLL12} as the evaluation datasets.
+As shown in Table~\ref{tab:CoNLL}, compared to P-tuning V2 (PT2)~\citep{liu2021p-tuning}, our zero-initialized attention can steadily perform better on all datasets with varying magnitudes, which indicates our effectiveness for different language tasks and applications.